 Enrolments for this year have closed.
 Keep exploring subjects.

 QS RANKING 2021

 On successful completion of the unit you should be able to:

 - examine the Australian health care system in the context of alternative models

 - evaluate the main stages in the public policy making process

-- discuss theoretical perspectives in public policy analysis, including economic, political science, sociological and public health perspectives
+- contrast theoretical perspectives in public policy analysis, including economic, political science, sociological and public health perspectives

-- criticise health policies affecting disadvantaged consumer groups
+- critique health policies in relation to disadvantaged groups

 - Overview of the Australian Healthcare system.